go-masonry/docu-web/content/mortar/bricks.md

  - nextpage
 ---

-When we build software most of us always try to rely on something we or others build before us.
+When we build software, most of us always try to rely on something we or others have built before us.
 Since we don't want to reinvent the wheel, **again**.

-Go standard library is an excellent example here.
+Go's standard library is an excellent example here.
 There are `strings`, `time`, `http` and many other build-in libraries that we use.
 While this example is great, it doesn't scale to 3rd party libraries.

-Let's look at Logger libraries for example, there are
+Let's look at Logger libraries for example, there are:

 - [Logrus](https://github.com/sirupsen/logrus)
 - [Apex](https://github.com/apex/log)